Start My Answer

 Make it a habit to request your credit report often and scan thoroughly for mistakes.
 You're entitled to a free annual report from each leading credit reporting bureau.

-Report misconduct by CCS Offices to CFPB
+Report misconduct by CCS Offices to the CFPB

 Both the federal and individual state laws protect you against misconduct by debt collectors.
 A while ago, debt collectors played by their own rules, leaving consumers helpless and confused.
 However, the Consumer Finance Protection Bureau (CFPB) demands that debt collectors stick to a particular code of ethics.